firecracker-microvm/firecracker/docs/mmds/mmds-user-guide.md

 In order to be successful, the request must respect the following constraints:

 - must be directed towards `/latest/api/token` path
-- must contain a `X-ametadata-token-ttl-seconds` header specifying the token lifetime in seconds.
+- must contain a `X-metadata-token-ttl-seconds` header specifying the token lifetime in seconds.
 The value cannot be lower than 1 or greater than 21600 (6 hours).
 - must not contain a `X-Forwarded-For` header.